 - I. ROLE.
 The primary purpose of the Audit Committee is to assist the Board of Directors in fulfilling its oversight responsibilities for management's conduct of the Company's financial reporting processes and the Company's system of internal controls regarding finance, accounting, legal compliance, and ethics. - II.
 MEMBERSHIP AND MEETINGS.
 The Audit Committee shall be comprised of not less than three (3) members of the Board of Directors.
-Each member of the Committee must qualify as an independent director under the listing requirements of The Nasdaq Stock Market.
-Accordingly, the members of the Audit Committee will be directors: - None of whom has any relationship to the Company that would interfere with the exercise of his or her independent judgment as a member of the Committee; and - All of whom, as determined by the Board of Directors in its business judgment, are financially literate and have a working familiarity with basic financial and accounting practices and, as soon as possible following the effective date of this Charter, at least one member of Committee shall be a "financial expert" in compliance with the criteria established by the Securities and Exchange Commission.
+Each member of the Committee must qualify as an independent director under the listing requirements of The Nasdaq Stock Market, and shall be free from any relationship to the Company that, in the opinion of the Board, would interfere with the exercise of his or her independent judgment as a member of the Committee.
+Accordingly, the members of the Audit Committee will be directors: - A. None of whom has any relationship to the Company that would interfere with the exercise of his or her independent judgment as a member of the Committee; and - B. All of whom, as determined by the Board of Directors in its business judgment, are financially literate and have a working familiarity with basic financial and accounting practices and, as soon as possible following the effective date of this Charter, at least one (1) member of the Committee shall be a "financial expert" in compliance with the criteria established by the Securities and Exchange Commission.